Nelson Lee (detective): The 1900s: The Great Serials

 Towards the end of the 19th century Staniforth had a falling out with his editor and switched to publishing in other story papers.
-The era of the great Nelson Lee serials began with Birds of Prey a 20-part serial that ran in The Boys' Friend from July 27 to December 7, 1901.
-It was followed by The Silver Dwarf (Dec 7th 1901 to March 15, 1902) and The Missing Heir (March 29-August 9, 1902).
+The era of the great Nelson Lee serials began with Birds of Prey a 20-part serial that ran in The Boys' Friend from 27 July – 7 December 1901.
+It was followed by The Silver Dwarf (7 Dec 1901 to 15 March 1902) and The Missing Heir (29 March – 9 August 1902).
 Staniforth listed these as his favourite Nelson Lee tales.

 Some of the popular Nelson Lee serials from this era include:

 The boy-detective: The creation of a new sub-genre

 In 1903 Nelson Lee's life changed forever.
 In Nelson Lee's Pupil he acquired an assistant: Richard Hamilton, better known as "Nipper".
 Nipper was a street urchin who made his first appearance in A Dead Man’s Secret ten years earlier.
-This retelling of their encounter ran from issues #2-26 in Boys' Herald and was subsequntly republished in The Boys' Friend Library in 1907.
+This retelling of their encounter ran from issues #2-26 in Boys' Herald and was subsequently republished in The Boys' Friend Library in 1907.
 The two would be inseparable for the next 30 years.

 Following in Lee's footsteps, Sexton Blake was given a boy assistant, Tinker, the following year, in Cunning against Skill, a tale penned by William Murray Graydon in 1904.
 Tinker and Nipper were influential in the subsequent creation of boy-detectives in the British story papers with subsequent authors following the pattern that they established: "uncultured but extraordinarily sharp street urchins, rescued from poverty and obscurity by a famous London private detective."

-A few of Nipper's more prominet cases include:
+A few of Nipper's more prominent cases include: